 Derick is married to Shannon Mills.
-They have two daughters: Taylor, 22, a senior at Texas Tech, and Jasmine, 18, a senior at Richardson High School.
+They have two daughters: Taylor, 22, a senior at Texas Tech, and Jasmine, 19, a freshman at Texas Tech.

 Coach Roncarlos Grace is entering his 22 year of coaching and will serve as the Offensive Coordinator for Memorial High School.
 He has always had a passion for teaching young athletes the fundamentals of sports.
 His greatest joy comes from seeing young men and women excel both in the classroom as well as athletic competitions.
 His favorite quote is “At the end of the day… Let there be no excuses, no explanations, and no regrets.” -unknown.